N-e-0-24/intugine/README.md

 - **Docker** for containerized deployment.

 ## Features
+- **Main ROute** : App can be accessed at localhost:3000/delivery-dashboard

+- **Sortable Columns**:Trip Status and TAT status columns are sortable can be checked by double clicking on the column
 - **Add Trips**: Easily add new trips to the dashboard.
 - **Update Status**: Update the status of an existing trip.
 - **Pagination & Sorting**: Navigate through multiple shipments and sort based on various criteria.